theunraveler/taskwarrior-web/README.md

 * `ruby` >= 1.9 (support for `ruby` < 1.9 is very unlikely, but pull requests
   are gladly accepted).
+* In your `.taskrc` file, `xterm.title` cannot be enabled.
+Either remove that line from `.taskrc` or set it to `off`.
+If you have a very compelling reason for needing this to be enabled, submit a bug report and I'll reconsider adding support for it.

 ## Installation